-Under the Texas Penal Code
+Under the Penal Code

-- Carrying on or about the student's person the following, as defined by the Texas Penal Code: - A handgun, defined by state law as any firearm designed, made, or adapted to be used with one hand.
+- Unlawfully carrying on or about the student's person the following, in the manner prohibited by Penal Code 46.02: - A handgun, defined by state law as any firearm designed, made, or adapted to be used with one hand.
+(See glossary.) - Note: A student may not be expelled solely on the basis of the student's use, exhibition, or possession of a firearm that occurs at an approved target range facility that is not located on a school campus, while participating in or preparing for a school-sponsored, shooting sports competition or a shooting sports educational activity that is sponsored or supported by the Parks and Wildlife Department, or a shooting sports sanctioning organization working with the department.
+[See policy FNCG(LEGAL).] - A location-restricted knife, as defined by state law.
+(See glossary.) - Possessing, manufacturing, transporting, repairing, or selling a prohibited weapon, as defined in state law.
 (See glossary.)
-Note: A student may not be expelled solely on the basis of the student's use, exhibition, or possession of a firearm that occurs at an approved target range facility that is not located on a school campus, while participating in or preparing for a school-sponsored, shooting sports competition or a shooting sports educational activity that is sponsored or supported by the Parks and Wildlife Department, or a shooting sports sanctioning organization working with the department.
-[See policy FNCG(LEGAL).] - o A location-restricted knife, as defined by state law.
-(See glossary.) - o A club, as defined in state law.
-(See glossary.) - Possessing, manufacturing, transporting, repairing, or selling a prohibited weapon, as defined in state law.
-(See glossary.) - Behaving in a manner that contains elements of the following offenses under the Texas Penal Code: - o Aggravated assault, sexual assault, or aggravated sexual assault. - o Arson.
-(See glossary.) - o Murder, capital murder, or criminal attempt to commit murder or capital murder. - o Indecency with a child. - o Aggravated kidnapping. - o Aggravated robbery. - o Manslaughter. - o Criminally negligent homicide. - o Continuous sexual abuse of a young child or children.

-- o Behavior punishable as a felony that involves selling, giving, or delivering to another person, or possessing, using, or being under the influence of marijuana, a controlled substance, a dangerous drug, or alcohol; or committing a serious act or offense while under the influence of alcohol. - Engaging in retaliation against a school employee or volunteer combined with one of the above-listed mandatory expulsion offenses.
+- Behaving in a manner that contains elements of the following offenses under the Penal Code: - Aggravated assault, sexual assault, or aggravated sexual assault. - Arson.
+(See glossary.) - Murder, capital murder, or criminal attempt to commit murder or capital murder. - Indecency with a child. - Aggravated kidnapping. - Aggravated robbery. - Manslaughter. - Criminally negligent homicide. - Continuous sexual abuse of a young child or children. - Behavior punishable as a felony that involves selling, giving, or delivering to another person, or possessing, using, or being under the influence of marijuana, a controlled substance, a dangerous drug, or alcohol; or committing a serious act or offense while under the influence of alcohol. - Engaging in retaliation against a school employee or volunteer combined with one of the above-listed mandatory expulsion offenses.